yjs/y-redis/README.md

 I'm looking for sponsors that want to sponsor the following work:

 - Ability to kick out users when permissions on a document changed
-- Implement configurable docker containers for y-redis server & worker
+- Configurable docker containers for y-redis server & worker
-- Implement helm chart
+- Helm chart
 - More exhaustive logging and reporting of possible issues
 - More exhaustive testing
-- More exhaustive documentation
+- Better documentation & more documentation for specific use-cases
 - Support for Bun and Deno
 - Perform expensive tasks (computing sync messages) in separate threads